Logarithmic corrections to the Alexander-Orbach conjecture for the four-dimensional uniform spanning tree: Random walk

 holds for every $n\geq 0$, where $(Y_i)_{i\geq 0}$ is a trajectory of the Markov chain $M$ with $Y_0$ distributed as the stationary measure of $M$.
 Similarly, a metric space $\mathcal{X}=(\mathcal{X},d)$ is said to have \textbf{maximal Markov-type} $2$ with constant $c<\infty$ if for every finite set $S$ and every irreducible reversible Markov chain $M$ on $S$, and every function $f:S\rightarrow \mathcal{X}$, we have that

 for each $n\geq 0$, where, as before, $(Y_i)_{i\geq 0}$ is a trajectory of the Markov chain $M$ with $Y_0$ distributed as the stationary measure of $M$.

 It is proved in \cite{ding2013markov} that there exists a universal constant $C$ such that every vertex-weighted planar graph has Markov-type 2 with constant $C$; in fact their proof also establishes the existence of a universal constant $C$ such that every weighted planar graph has \emph{maximal} Markov-type 2 with constant $C$ as explained in \cite[Proposition 2.4]{MR4146545}.
-(Presumably this fact is significantly easier to establish for trees than for other planar graphs, but we are not aware of an appropriate reference.)
+This fact is significantly easier for \emph{trees}, where it was established by Naor, Peres, Schramm, and Sheffield \cite{MR2239346} (see also \cite[Theorem 13.14]{LP:book}).

 We now describe the consequences of this theorem for unimodular random planar graphs.
 We must first define what it means for a unimodular random rooted graph to be \emph{hyperfinite}.
-A \textbf{percolation} on a unimodular random rooted graph $(G,\rho)$ is a labelling of the edge set of $G$ by the elements ${0,1}$ such that the resultant edge-labelled graph $(G,\eta,\rho)$ is unimodular.
+A \textbf{percolation} on a unimodular random rooted graph $(G,\rho)$ is a labelling $\eta$ of the edge set of $G$ by the elements ${0,1}$ such that the resultant edge-labelled graph $(G,\eta,\rho)$ is unimodular.
 We think of the percolation $\eta$ as a random subgraph of $G$, where each edge is labelled $1$ if it is included in the subgraph and $0$ otherwise, and denote the connected component of $\rho$ in this subgraph as $K_\eta(\rho)$.
 We say a percolation is finitary if $K_\eta(\rho)$ is almost surely finite, and say a unimodular random rooted graph $(G,\rho)$ is \textbf{hyperfinite} if there exists an increasing sequence of finitary percolations $(\eta_n)_{n\geq 1}$ such that $\cup_{n\geq 1} K_{\eta_n}(\rho)=V[G]$ almost surely.
 The component of the origin in a translation-invariant random subgraph of $\Z^d$ is always hyperfinite as can be seen by taking a random hierarchical partition of $\Z^d$ into dyadic boxes.
 The following proposition appears as \cite[Corollary 2.5]{MR4146545}.

 \begin{proposition} Let $(G,\rho)$ be a hyperfinite, unimodular random rooted graph with $\E{\deg(\rho)}<\infty$ that is almost surely planar, and suppose that $\omega$ is a vertex-weighting of $G$ such that $(G,\omega,\rho)$ is a unimodular vertex-weighted graph.
 If $Y$ is a random walk on $G$ started at $\rho$ then